-5. Management's responsibilities are detailed in the engagement letter to which this engagement was subject.
+Management's responsibilities are detailed in the engagement letter signed by management on 13 September 2024 to which this engagement was subject.
 The audit of the financial statements does not relieve management or those charged with governance of their responsibilities.

-OTHER INFORMATION IN DOCUMENTS CONTAINING AUDITED FINANCIAL STATEMENTS
+OTHER INFORMATION IN DOCUMENTS CONTAINING AUDITED FINANCIAL STATEMENTS:

-6. While we have no responsibility to perform any work on other information, including forward looking statements, containing audited financial statements, we will read the other information contained in the Fund's annual report, if one is prepared, to consider whether such information is materially inconsistent with information appearing in the financial statements or our knowledge of the operations of the Fund.
-We have not reviewed any other documents containing the Fund's audited financial statements.
+6. While we have no responsibility to perform any audit work on other information, including forward looking statements, containing audited financial statements, we will read the other information contained in the Office's annual report to consider whether such information is materially consistent with information appearing in the financial statements or our knowledge of the operations of the Office.